 GRI Principles for Defining Report Content are used to conduct the sustainability materiality assessment to identify the material issues from the perspective of PTTEP business and stakeholders.
 The process is based on consideration of PTTEP's strategy and activities, risks and challenges, expectations from the society, applicable laws and regulations, future trends and stakeholder feedback.
 PTTEP considers the GRI aspects; the identified issues address the full scope of sustainability issues: environmental, social and governance.

 For each Material Aspect, PTTEP considers whether the impact of that issue lies inside or outside the organization and assess and describe where the impact end by considering the relevance to different stakeholders groups i.e. external groups such as suppliers, contractors, and communities.

 PTTEP assessed level of significance of the ranks and prioritize identified issues using agreed criteria (magnitude of impact, importance to investors, society, and business).
-Each issue is prioritized as low, moderate or high for current or potential impact on the Company in a 2016 year timeframe, and degree of concern to stakeholders.
+Each issue is prioritized as low, moderate or high for current or potential impact on the Company, and degree of concern to stakeholders.

-PTTEP uses focus group meetings with relevant functions to identify the key materiality issues.
+PTTEP uses focus group meetings with relevant functions as well as PTTEP key stakeholders to identify the key materiality issues.

 The issues and their ratings are then plotted on a "materiality matrix" with

 - X (horizontal axis) is "significance to PTTEP"